leoschonberger/doglog-new/README.md

 - If you're an existing user, you'll be taken to the Map Page.

 ### Map Page:
 The map page shows a map of the world with markers for each location event that you've logged.
+It also allows you to create new pins.
 - You can view pins by dragging the map around or zooming in and out.
 The black paw marker is your current location if you've allowed location access.
 - You can click on the markers to see more information about the event.
 - You can also add new events by filling out the form on the left side of the page.